-Florida Update: 6 Month Rule For Florida Residents
+Florida Update: Six Month Rule For Florida Residents

-- → In Florida, if within the first six months after the purchase of an aircraft it: - (1) is not brought into Florida for more than a minimal amount of time; - (2) is not subject to a lease structure; - (3) is subject to another jurisdictions' taxing authority and any tax lawfully due in that jurisdiction is paid; and - (4) is titled or registered in such other jurisdiction (while the statute does not explicitly require this, previous discussions with the Florida Department of Revenue has found that they may take an informal position that an aircraft be titled or registered in another jurisdiction to show it was intended the aircraft was purchased for use outside of Florida); - It is presumed that the aircraft was purchased for use outside of Florida.
+In Florida, if within the first six months after the purchase of an aircraft it:

+- (1) is not brought into Florida for more than a minimal amount of time; - (2) is not subject to a lease structure; - (3) is subject to another jurisdictions' taxing authority and any tax lawfully due in that jurisdiction is paid; and - (4) is titled or registered in such other jurisdiction (while the statute does not explicitly require this, previous discussions with the Florida Department of Revenue has found that they may take an informal position that an aircraft be titled or registered in another jurisdiction to show it was intended the aircraft was purchased for use outside of Florida);

+It is presumed that the aircraft was purchased for use outside of Florida.

-Florida Update: 6 Month Rule For Florida Non-Residents
+Florida Update: Six Month Rule For Florida Non-Residents

-- → Effective as of July 1, 2010. - Aircraft can enter Florida for up to 21 days for any purpose, or for an unlimited amount of time within this six-month period for the exclusive purpose of flight training, repairs, retrofitting, or modification-without being subject to any use tax.
+- → Effective as of July 1, 2010 - General requirements for six month rule apply. - Aircraft can enter Florida for up to 20 days for any purpose, or for an unlimited amount of time within this six-month period for the exclusive purpose of flight training, repairs, retrofitting, or modification without being subject to any use tax